How to Deal With a Drink Driving Charge

 The Two Hour Rule

-Generally, police stay well within the two hour rule, however, there are times when the rule is breached.
+Generally, police stay well within the two hour rule but there are times when the rule is breached.
 This is most common in situations where police attend at the scene of an accident.
 Not infrequently, by the time the police arrive at the scene, more than 2 hours has passed since the time of the accident.

-Equally unknown is the ‘home safe’ rule.
-This rule states the police have no power to require you to submit to a breath test at your home.
+Equally unknown is this rule, which states the police have no power to require you to submit to a breath test at your home.
 As with the two hour rule, if police breath test you in breach of that rule, the evidence of your reading may be thrown out of court.

 The precise legal meaning of what is a person’s home is complex (for example, is the driveway of a block of units considered your home?).
 However, if you think you may have a possible defence on this basis, we suggest that you contact an experienced criminal lawyer.

 For advice or representation in any legal matter, please contact Armstrong Legal.